-The first order of business is to get your development environment setup and JBoss Developer Studio v5 installed.
-JBoss Developer Studio is Eclipse Indigo (3.7.2) for Java EE Developers plus select JBoss Tools and is available for free.
-Visit http://www.jboss.org/developer to download it.
-You may also choose to install JBoss Tools 3.3 into your existing Eclipse Indigo for Java EE Developers.
+The first order of business is to get your development environment setup and JBoss Developer Studio v6 installed.
+JBoss Developer Studio is Eclipse Juno (4.2 SR2) for Java EE Developers plus select JBoss Tools and is available for free.
+Visit https://devstudio.jboss.com/download/6.x.html to download it.
+You may also choose to install JBoss Tools 4.0.1 into your existing Eclipse for Java EE Developers installation.
 This document uses screenshots depicting JBoss Developer Studio.

 You must have a Java Development Kit (JDK) installed, either v6 or v7 will work - whilst a JVM runtime will work for most use cases, for a developer environment it is normally best to have the full JDK.
-System requirements for JBoss Developer Studio are listed in the online documentation.
+System requirements for JBoss Developer Studio are listed in the System Requirements chapter of the JBoss Developer Studio 6.0 Getting Started Guide online documentation.